mdn/content/files/en-us/mozilla/firefox/releases/107/index.md

 {{FirefoxSidebar}}

-This article provides information about the changes in Firefox 106 that will affect developers.
-Firefox 106 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#beta) and will ship on [October 18, 2022](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).
+This article provides information about the changes in Firefox 107 that will affect developers.
+Firefox 107 is the current [Nightly version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and will ship on [November 15, 2022](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).

 ## Changes for web developers

+### Developer Tools

 ### HTML